| LINKTYPE_ name

 or Frame Check Sequence fields, with only the first ISU of the

-Destination Identifier, and with an extra two-ISU "offset" field
+Destination Identifier, and with an extra two-ISU offset field

 following the Destination Identifier.
 For most packet types, ARCNET